cytoscape/cytoscape.js-elk/README.md

     // The main field to set is `algorithm`, which controls which particular
     // layout algorithm is used.
   },
+  changeStyleAutomatically: false, // Whether to change edge styles automatically based on 'elk.edgeRouting' option supported in 'layered' algorithm
   priority: function( edge ){ return null; }, // Edges with a non-nil value are skipped when geedy edge cycle breaking is enabled
 };

+// If the algorithm style is 'layered', then the layout has the capability of changing edge style and adding bend points appropriately
+// based on the 'elk.edgeRouting' option.
+Algorithm adds 'elk-edge' class to each edge involved in the layout and
+// if 'changeStyleAutomatically' option is true, the styleheet defined for 'edge.elk-edge' selector is applied automatically by the layout.
+// If 'changeStyleAutomatically' option is false, user can get this stylesheet with the below function and apply it whenever he/she wants after the layout. cy.layout( options ).style(); // returns [{selector: 'edge.elk-edge', style: { 'curve-style': ..., and other properties related to edge style }}]

 cy.layout( options ).run();
 ```